Home Sex Crimes Statutory Rape

 • False accusations were made against you.

-If you’re dealing with sex crime charges, an experienced lawyer can be your greatest ally.
+If you’re dealing with statutory rape charges, an experienced lawyer can be your greatest ally.
 Werksman Jackson & Quinn LLP is the most experienced, successful criminal defense firm in California.
 We know how to walk into any courtroom anywhere in the country to get you a favorable result.

 We are committed to upholding our clients’ rights and cultivating the strongest possible defense.
 You can rely on our Los Angeles statutory rape defense attorneys to develop the best possible strategy, custom-tailored to meet your needs.